s-n-g/battery-alert/README.md

 1. **THRESHOLD_HALT**

    System halt level.
-Ths is actuall not a notification level, since when reached, the system will be halted.
+This is actually not a notification level, since when reached, the system will be halted.
 Default value: **7%**.

    The command to halt the system is configurable (see [Configuration](#configuration)).